 United States, 2007

-November 2016 update: Zachary is currently serving on the Justice for Families board.
-He was a recipient of the American Constitution Society's David Carliner Public Interest Award in 2015, and is a member of the 2016 class of the Levi Strauss Foundation's Pioneers of Justice.
-Zachary is a loving husband and dedicated father of two bright daughters, whom he is raising in his hometown of Oakland, California.
+In addition to his degrees from Harvard and NYU, Norris is also a graduate of the Labor Community Strategy Center’s National School for Strategic Organizing in Los Angeles.
+He was a 2011 Soros Justice Fellow.
+He is a former board member at Witness for Peace and Just Cause Oakland and is currently serving on the board of Justice for Families.
+Norris was a recipient of the American Constitution Society's David Carliner Public Interest Award in 2015, and is a member of the 2016 class of the Levi Strauss Foundation's Pioneers of Justice.
+He is a loving husband and dedicated father of two bright daughters, whom he is raising in his hometown of Oakland.

 Program Coordinator, National Center for Advocacy Studies